lokesh1729/blog.lokesh1729.com/cljkdbfj6000409kzgj2v6cox.md

 For long-term goals which are greater than 5 years, I simply had chosen the index funds.
 One reason is in the long run, index funds give good returns over any other active funds.
 They also have a very low expense ratio.
 Also, there is no headache of rebalancing, taxes computation, etc...
 [NiyoMoney had recommended](https://www.niyomoney.com/blog/the-2022-list-of-recommended-mutual-funds-on-niyo-money/) the same, so I simply went with them.

 ![long term mutual funds](https://cdn.hashnode.com/res/hashnode/image/upload/v1688237944706/3107b006-3dec-4ce7-99e6-9ab795683b11.png align="center")

+# Tax Saving Goals

+## Health Insurance

+Under Section 80D, we can get deductions of 50,000 for the health insurance of parents and self-family.
+I bought [HDFC ergo optima secure health insurance](https://www.hdfcergo.com/docs/default-source/downloads/brochures/optima-secure-brochure.pdf) for 50,000 and claimed it as an income tax deduction.

+## NPS

+Very few people know that over and above the 80C limit of 1,50,000 we can get more exemptions.
+Under 80CCD(1B), the employee contributions to NPS are exempted up to Rs.
+50,000 per year.
+Also under 80CCD(2), the employer contributions (up to 10% of basic pay) are exempted over and above.

+## Term Insurance, ELSS mutual funds, SSY

+I have taken a term insurance which I pay 2700 per month and I invest 4000 every month in ELSS mutual funds.
+I also invest in SSY for my daughter 6000 every month.
+All of this constitutes to 1,50,000 which is 80C limit.
+We also have EPF contributions by employer which comes under 80C.